Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: From PDE to ODE

 The derivative $g'_{\nu \in \left\lbrace 0,1\right\rbrace}$ in \eqref{ForwardFirstDerivative} is called first order forward discrete derivative.
 In the same way the first order backward discrete derivative $g'_{\nu \in \left\lbrace -1 ,0\right\rbrace}$ is obtained with the help of

 where

-In order to obtain specific dispersion properties and numerical stability of the discretized Equations \eqref{eq:dtrx} it is necessary to introduce forward and backward finite differences for $\mathcal{D}_x$ as discussed below.
-Recall from \eqref{DefinitionDiscreteDerivativeWithStencil} that
+In order to obtain specific dispersion properties and numerical stability of the discretized version of Equation \eqref{eq:dtrx} it is necessary to introduce forward and backward finite differences for $\mathcal{D}_x$, as discussed further below.
+With Equation \eqref{DefinitionDiscreteDerivativeWithStencil} the full expression for the spatial derivatives for distinct propagation directions is formulated

-The first three elements of the field vector $\mathbf{R}_x \vec{f}$ represent forward propagating electromagnetic modes, while the last three components of the latter represent backward propagating ones when disregarding non-propagating modes, as discussed above for Equations \eqref{eq:dtrx},\eqref{eq:Rf}.
+Setting aside non-propagation of modes, the first three elements of the rotated field vector $\mathbf{R}_x \vec{f}$ represent forward-propagating electromagnetic modes, while the last three components of the latter represent backward-propagating ones, as discussed at the end of Section \ref{sec:Maxwell}.
+This understanding is adopted for the discussion of dispersion relations in Section \ref{sec:Dispersion}.